sitefinitysteve/nativescript-zendesk/README.md

 if(app.ios){
 	//Create the theme
-	//All of these propertoes are optional...
-	var myTheme = {
+	//All of these properties are optional...and it's all grey, so dont use colors verbatim :) var myTheme = {
 			ZDKSupportView: {
 				viewBackgroundColor: "#E0E0E0",